 Non-surgical procedures such as Botox have become immensely popular for those seeking an effective way to improve their looks without the downtime.
 Botox is the trade name for a neurotoxin called botulinum toxin, which works by temporarily paralyzing select muscles in the face that create wrinkles.
 There are several types of botulinum toxin, but type A is the one doctors primarily use to treat cosmetic issues.

-Dr. Michael J. Yoo has helped numerous patients at his Irvine office in the Orange County area enhance their looks with this easy procedure.
+Dr. Michael J. Yoo has helped numerous patients at his Irvine and Beverly Hills offices enhance their looks with this easy procedure.
 Schedule a consultation to get started.

 - 1 Botox – A Great Non-Surgical Aesthetic Enhancement

 - 3 How Botox Works

 - 5 Are You a Candidate for Botox?

 - 9 Recovery & Results